bitcoin/bitcoin/README.md

 that repository unless it is for development reasons.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in the [developer notes](doc/developer/developer-notes.md).

 Testing
 -------